brianbancroft/OpenCanadaGeoData/README.md

 ## National-Level things!

-[Topographic Information](https://www.nrcan.gc.ca/earth-sciences/geography/topographic-information) - Once upon a time, there was geogratis.
-It was decent at holding geospatial information, but it was hard to navagate.
-But in the last couple of years, the federal government has iterated, and provided a decent geospatial product index, and geospatial extraction tool!
+[Topographic Information](https://www.nrcan.gc.ca/earth-sciences/geography/topographic-information) This is an openlayers-based geospatial data extraction tool.
+It's okay, and it's much better than what was once there.

 The open data portal also contains a lot of solid datasets, but the following is a list of specific files that might be of interest:
 - [Building Footprints at National Parks](https://open.canada.ca/data/en/dataset/aff6b442-1b27-4f24-8546-6b38f96bba1d)

 ## At the province and below!
 At this point, we should all know that Canada is but a federation of provinces that play their own game according to their own situation.
-As a result, there are provinces which are very open about their data (BC and Ontario), there are provinces that are using it to support both community and industry (Alberta), there are provinces that are starting, holding off, or walking away from the open data game.
-Here's a list of all the provinces and their data holdings:
+As a result, there are provinces which are very open about their data (BC and Ontario), there are provinces that are using it to support both community and industry (Alberta), and there are provinces that are starting, holding off, or walking away from the open data game.

+The following is my latest guess of the entire collection.
+If you don't like it, want to update me or prove me wrong, shoot me a [tweet](https://twitter.com/brian_bancroft), or carve out a Github issue!

 ### British Columbia - [data](https://data.gov.bc.ca/)
 BC has a older system that processes its data.
 While some of the UI may be difficult to understand at the start, they have a decent customer service team and dedicated individuals who are part of the community.
 In addition to the provincial government, many communities boast an open data portal as well as the only Aborginal nation in Canada!
 The following is a list: